the-ahuja-lab/ChemicalDice/Readme.md

 If you use **ChemicalDice Integrator (CDI)** in your research, please cite:

-> *ChemicalDice Integrator (CDI): An Evolutionary-Guided Deep Learning Framework for Unified Molecular Embedding Integration*
+> *ChemicalDice Integrator (CDI):Chemical Dice: A Scalable Framework for Multimodal Molecular Representation Learning*
 > The Ahuja Lab, 2025.
 > [GitHub Repository](https://github.com/the-ahuja-lab/ChemicalDiceIntegrator)